ztauthstar/ztauthstar-specs/identity-actor-mode-spec/01/identity_actor_model_spec_01.md

 ## 4 Trusted Elevation and Trusted Delegation

 The `Trusted Elevation` process is a critical component of the `Identity Actor Model`.
 It ensures that a `Node` can securely elevate its privileges to a specific `Identity Actor` and act on behalf of a `Principal` within the defined security boundaries of an `Authorization Context`.

+The `Trusted Delegation` process ensures that a `Node` possesses the necessary permissions to be delegated to act as an `Identity Actor` on behalf of another identity, enabling it to perform actions within a controlled `Authorization Context`.
+This guarantees secure delegation while maintaining adherence to predefined roles and privileges.

 ### 4.1 Elevation Requirements